 There are so many reasons to eat.
 You eat because you enjoy the taste of food.
 You eat out of boredom.
 You eat during social events.
 But what if you shifted your mindset to view food for what it really is – fuel for your body?
 If you view food as a healing source of nutrition, instead of a way to pass time, you’ll begin to only eat when you really need to.

-You also need to stop associating food with feelings of guilt and shame.
-Everyone makes mistakes on their health journey.
-If you eat late at night or eat an indulgent meal, don’t punish yourself for it.
+Failed diets may have led you to associate food with feelings of guilt and shame.
+When you sense this happening, put a stop to it.
+You’re not alone: Everyone makes mistakes on their health journey.
+If you eat late at night or enjoy an indulgent meal once in a while, don’t punish yourself for it.
 Instead, acknowledge the mistake and make a plan to do better tomorrow.
 There’s no point in holding in feelings of shame and self-hatred.

 Look at what you’re putting into your body